waywardphilosopher/parami/content/docs/knowing.md

 False belief is believing something is something else.
 It is misidentifying X as Y.

-Two possibilities here.
+There are two possibilities here.
 If we know both X and Y (and genuinely know them), then we can't misidentify them, because knowing that they are not each other is intrinsic to knowing them.
 If we don't know either X or Y, we can't form beliefs about them, so can't misidentify in the first place.

 ##### Possibility 2: False belief is believing what is not the case.

 Can you believe what is not the case?
-If you believe something about X, but X is nonexistent, in what sense is this even a belief.
-Things that don't exist are not things, etc. etc.
+If you believe something about X, but X is nonexistent, in what sense is this even a belief?

 ##### Possbility 3: False belief is crossed wires between two true beliefs.